 We offer PEX and copper repiping.
 What’s the difference?

 Copper pipes are the most common.
 They are extremely durable, weather-resistant, corrosion-resistant, and are also more expensive.
 PEX piping is less costly and easier to install.
 They are flexible, extremely temperature resistant, quiet, and have less chance of leaking.
 Copper pipes will typically last more than 100 years, whereas PEX pipes will last 50 years or more.
 Which type will depend on many factors, including the age of your structure, the climate you live in, how much you want to spend, and any other criteria.

 When repiping your home or business, you replace the supply pipes with new ones.
 Hiring a professional to do the job is critical to ensure successful job completion.
 The entire project will include the installation of new hot and cold-water pipes that lead from the water source to the existing faucets and fixtures.
 A new plumbing system will ensure that the water flowing into your home is clean and safe to use and will eliminate future pipe repairs.

-Dr Rooter is your most trusted home repiping specialist in Lexington.
+Dr Rooter Of Lexington is your most trusted home repiping specialist in Lexington.
 Our technicians have been trained in the most current plumbing practices and products, including PEX and copper.